 The public was invited to view the Draft EAP and the Voter Education and Outreach Plan online.
 Public comment for the Draft EAP closed on January 18, 2018.
 The Chief Elections Officer took all comments into consideration in creating an Amended Draft EAP and Voter Education and Outreach Plan.

 The Amended Draft EAP and Voter Education and Outreach Plan is posted online.
-A 14-day public comment period began March 1 and ends on March 15, 2018.
+A 14-day public comment period ended on March 15, 2018.